jaysoo/react-nx-example/POST.md

 In this post I showed you how to **create a new React workspace** using **Nx**.
 Then, we codified our library and component generation by using **workspace schematics**.
 Lastly, we saw how the **affected commands** can help our workspace remain optimized even as it continues to grow in size.

+Please check out the [working repo](https://github.com/nrwl/react-nx-example) if you want to play around with the examples in this post yourself.

 The material covered in this post scratches only the surface of what Nx provides.
-If you're interested in learning more, please head to [our docs](https://nx.dev/)!
+If you're interested in learning more, please head over to [our docs](https://nx.dev/)!

+Next steps for the workspace may include:

+* Bringing **other apps** into the workspace so they can easily share libraries (and be retested when needed).
+* Creating a workspace schematic to generate a **Redux modules** (generate actions, reducers, etc.).
+* Updating the component schematic to use a **CSS-in-JS** solution such as [styled-components](https://www.styled-components.com) or [emotion](https://emotion.sh).
+* Extend the built-in **webpack config** by providing `webpackConfig` option for `@nrwl/builders:web-build` and `@nrwl/builders:web-dev-server"` builders in `angular.json`.
+* ...

+I hope you find this post useful, and I'd love to hear some feedback if you decide to check out Nx!